United Kingdom Self-sufficient gas production

-Off the British coast, Wintershall Dea has been producing since 2011 – efficiently and with state-of-the-art technology.
+Off the British coast, Wintershall Dea has been producing natural gas since 2011 – efficiently and with state-of-the-art technology.

-Wintershall Dea holds six concessions off the British coast as a shareholder of Wintershall Noordzee (50% Wintershall Dea, 50% Gazprom) which is operator in all of them.
-The most important project at present is the company's first self-operated natural gas production operation in the British North Sea: Gas is being produced successfully from Wingate, a field discovered in 2008, using an unmanned platform.
-The portfolio also includes the two natural gas fields Sillimanite and Winchelsea, which were discovered in 2015 and 2016 respectively.
-All the concessions and production are supervised and controlled from the Wintershall Noordzee locations in the Netherlands.
+Wintershall Noordzee operates three licences off the British coast.
+Wingate is the company's first self-operated natural gas production platform in the British North Sea: Gas is being produced successfully from Wingate, a field discovered in 2008, using an unmanned platform that is constantly being monitored and controlled from the Wintershall Noordzee office in Den Helder in the Netherlands.

 Wintershall Noordzee exclusively operates offshore in the UK.
-The Wingate natural gas field belongs to concession block 44/24b and is located east of the British coast off Scarborough.
+The Wingate natural gas field belongs to licence block 44/24b and is located off the British coast, east of Scarborough.
 The Sillimanite gas field is situated directly to the north of Wingate and straddles the maritime border of the Netherlands and the UK.
 The company successfully started production from two wells from Sillimanite in February and June 2020.
 First gas from the Sillimanite South field was produced in January 2021.

 The Wingate field is operated by Wintershall Noordzee and came on stream in 2011.
 To enable that, a 1,200 square metre production platform was anchored to the seabed.
 The unmanned platform is fully self-sufficient: A mini turbine power station generates electricity using the natural gas extracted directly from the field.
 Production is controlled using the company's own Remote Controlled Operations (RCO) telemonitoring system from Den Helder in the Netherlands.
 The gas produced is transported by pipeline to the nearby D15-A platform and from there to the Dutch mainland.